OrlyandDror/Final-Project/README.md

 Robotic Arm Control: Send the calculated coordinates to the robotic arm.

 Robotic movment: the robot arms moves towards the center of the object.

+<sup>[1]</sup> the YOLO model was taken from "Ultralitics"

 ------------
 <a name="2.0"></a>